SAMCRODE/twillingbot-mobile/README.md

 # Twitter Dash App
 This is an App to control bots on twitter.
 It was constructed with expo managed workflow and have the following functionalities:

+- Use bots to like/retweet the last tweet from someone
+- Use bots to follow someone
 - Register a new Account
 - Login/Logout on the app
-- Use bots to tweet Something
-- Use bots to follow someone
+- Request new password

 ## How to test the app